 Catching the bus

-The bus is the only way to get from Hangzhou to Huangshan, unless you pay a private driver to take you.
+The bus is the only way to get from Hangzhou to Huangshan unless you pay a private driver to take you.
 I don’t know how you’d go about organising this, but I assume your hotel could help and I also assume it would cost you a small fortune.

-To catch the bus you need to get to the West Bust Station.
+To catch the bus you need to get to the West Bus Station.
 That bit is incredibly important, guys.
 WEST BUS STATION.
 There are different stations all over the place, the one you need is the West Station.

 You absolutely, definitely need a map to show the taxi driver.
-The Shangri-La have great maps and will give you one, even if you aren’t staying there.
+The Shangri-La has great maps and will give you one, even if you aren’t staying there.
 The West Bus Station is clearly marked on the Shangri-La’s awesome map, but I’ve marked it on the one below for you too.
 You should be able to find it easily on most tourist maps.
 The address of the bus station is 355 Tianmu Shan Road, but don’t rely on this to tell the taxi driver.
 You will have to show them on the map where you want to go, it’s also going to help if you can learn the Chinese word for bus 公共汽车 Gōnggòng qìchē.

-When you arrive, walk inside the building and look for the ticket office.
+When you arrive, walk into the building and look for the ticket office.
 If you are approaching the building from the street outside the front of the station, Tianmu Shan Road, the ticket office is on the front left of the building.
 You walk up to the office and ask for your ticket(s).
 You must have cash to pay with.
 After you get your ticket, you must go through security bag screening.

 It is very important to note that buses depart to two different places, so asking for a ticket to Huangshan isn’t going to cut it.
 Some buses will terminate in Tunxi and some will stop at Tangkou, without passing through Tunxi at all.
 Both Tunxi and Tangkou are considered to be in Huangshan.

 Tunxi vs Tangkou